tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 When verifying a signature with a PQC signature algorithm, the IKEv2 implementation takes the InitiatorSignedOctets string or the ResponderSignedOctets string (as appropriate), logically sends it to the identity hash (which leaves it unchanged), and then passes it into the PQC signature verifier as the message to be verified (with empty context string, if applicable).

-IKEv2 peers supporting the PQC authentication mechanism defined in this specification SHOULD implement IKEv2 message fragmentation {{!RFC7383}}, unless IKEv2 runs over a reliable transport (e.g., {{?RFC9329}}) or the underlying network is known to support sufficiently large MTUs without fragmentation issues, since PQC public keys and signatures can be significantly larger than those used in traditional algorithms.
+IKEv2 peers supporting the PQC authentication mechanism defined in this specification MUST implement IKEv2 message fragmentation {{!RFC7383}}, unless IKEv2 runs over a reliable transport (e.g., {{?RFC9329}}) or the underlying network is known to support sufficiently large MTUs without fragmentation issues, since PQC public keys and signatures can be significantly larger than those used in traditional algorithms.
 For example, ML-DSA-44 requires a public key of 1,312 bytes and a signature of 2,420 bytes, while even the smallest SLH-DSA signature is around 7,856 bytes.
 As guidance, IKEv2 peers should assume a minimum PMTU of 1280 bytes for IPv6 (per {{?RFC8200}}) and, where legacy IPv4 networks are a consideration, an effective MTU of 576 bytes for IPv4 (per {{?RFC1122}}).